Skip to content

 The Charter of Bernardston, New Jersey – May 24, 1760

-A charter is a document that gives colonies the legal rights to exist.
+A charter is a document that gives colonies legal rights to exist.
 Charters can bestow certain rights on a town, city, university, or other institution.
-Colonial charters were approved when the king gave a grant of exclusive powers for the governance of land to proprietors or a settlement company.
-The charters defined the relationship of the colony to the mother country as free from involvement from the Crown.
+Colonial charters were approved when the king granted exclusive powers for the governance of land to proprietors or a settlement company.
+The charters defined the colony’s relationship to the mother country as free from Crown involvement.

 For New Jersey, on June 24, 1664, James, Duke of York, granted Lord Berkeley and Sir George Carteret, ownership of a swath of land between the Hudson and Delaware Rivers.
 The charter referred to these lands as “New Jersey” in honor of Carteret’s defense of the English Channel island of Jersey during the English Civil War.

-The Charter of Bernardston, New Jersey which was approved May 24, 1760 is Bernard’s greatest gift to Bernards Township recognizing alongside Bridgewater and Bedminster’s royal charters recognizing formal boundaries, representation, and designation from King George II to the citizens of these areas.
+The Charter of Bernardston, New Jersey approved May 24, 1760, is Bernard’s greatest gift to Bernards Township, alongside Bridgewater and Bedminster’s royal charters recognizing formal boundaries, representation, and designation from King George II to the citizens of these areas.
 Today there are two days that represent this event: Charter Day Street Festival and Bernards Township Day – A Day of Community Service and Pride.

 Troubling Times